rbc-wm-lab/ML-Full-Stack-Interview/README.md

 | Kim Jung-woong           | 1.2      | South Korea   | cosmetics              | 46  | Seoul, South Korea      | South Korea   | Married  | 1        | Associate in Arts/Science, Daelim University             | TRUE      | POINT (126.9782914 37.5666791)        |

-#### Your Task
+#### Your Tasks

-1. Write a program to let user type in a column name, and then sort (either in ascending or descending order) the entire table based on the input value.
+1. Write a program to let a user type in a column name, and then sort (either in ascending or descending order) the entire table based on the input value.
 2. Write a program to group all rows based on sector/industry (the "Source" column).
-Then generate a new table which contains only the top 3 people with the highest networth in each sector/industry.
+Then generate a new table which contains only the top 3 people with the highest net worth in each sector/industry.
 3. Write a program to count the number of billionaires in each country (using either the "Country" or the "Citizenship" column).
 Output each country name along with the count.

 > Note that this file is encoded using 'utf-8' character set.
 You might need to specify this encoding when your program reads the file.

-## Task 3 Presenting Data
+## Task 3: Presenting Data

 In this task, you'll need to present the data you just analysed.
 You may choose one from the two options.

 ### Option 1: Python Data Visualisation

 In this task, you'll need to use a python visualisation library to display data.
-We recommend to use matplotlib or seaborn.
+We recommend to use `matplotlib` or `seaborn`.

 #### Your Task

 Use the result of the third subtask in task 2, i.e. counting the number of billionaires in each country.
 Generate a bar chart, a line chart and a pie chart to display the number of billionaires (y axis) against countries (x axis).

-- For the bar chart, please order data based on the count in descending order.
+- For the bar chart, order the data based on the count in **descending** order.

-- For the line chart, please order data based on country names in ascending order.
+- For the line chart, order the data based on country names in **ascending** order.

-### Option 2: Webpage Deployment
+### Option 2: Web Deployment

-In this task, you'll need to host a web page to display data.
-We recommend to use any of the following architectures:
+In this task, you'll host a web page to display the data to a non-technical audience.
+We recommend using any of the following frameworks:

 - Apache
 - Nginx